The Karate Kid Part III: Plot

-A now-broke-and-destitute John Kreese (Note: This story takes place after the events of The Karate Kid and The Karate Kid Part II.) visits Terry Silver, a fellow Green Beret who has become a toxic-chemical magnate.
-Silver vows to personally help him re-establish Cobra Kai, while getting revenge on Daniel LaRusso and Mr. Miyagi.
-After sending Kreese to Tahiti for a vacation, Silver hires national karate champion Mike Barnes — known for his vicious personality and utter lack of sportsmanship — to challenge Daniel at the next All-Valley Tournament.
+After being abandoned by his students, (Note: As depicted in The Karate Kid Part II (1986)) a now-broke-and-destitute John Kreese visits Terry Silver, a fellow Green Beret who has become a toxic-chemical magnate.
+Silver vows to personally help him re-establish Cobra Kai, while getting revenge on Daniel LaRusso and Mr. Miyagi for defeating his dojo in the 1984 All-Valley Karate Tournament.
+(Note: As depicted in The Karate Kid (1984)) After sending Kreese to Tahiti for a vacation, Silver hires national karate champion Mike Barnes — known for his vicious personality and utter lack of sportsmanship — to challenge Daniel at the next All-Valley Tournament.

 Returning to Los Angeles from Okinawa, Daniel and Miyagi discover that the South Seas apartment complex has been sold and demolished; this leaves Miyagi unemployed and Daniel homeless.
-With Daniel's mother Lucille nursing an ill uncle back in New Jersey, Daniel moves in with Miyagi.
+With Daniel's mother Lucille nursing her ill uncle Louie back in New Jersey, Daniel moves in with Miyagi.

 Daniel uses his college funds to finance a bonsai shop for Miyagi, who gratefully makes him a partner in the business.
-Visiting a pottery store across the street, Daniel befriends the sole employee: Jessica Andrews, whose aunt owns the store.
+Visiting a pottery store across the street, Daniel befriends the sole employee: Jessica Andrews, whose aunt Pat owns the store.
 Jessica agrees to a date that same night, during which he learns that she's visiting from Columbus, Ohio, where she already has a boyfriend.
 She and Daniel remain cordial.

 While Miyagi introduces Daniel to kata training, Silver makes himself known to them both, mentioning that he and Kreese were stationed together in South Korea during the Vietnam War.
 Silver announces that Kreese has died, and apologizes on his behalf.

-Accompanied by Silver's goons Dennis and Snake, Barnes harasses Daniel and Jessica.
-The henchmen wreck Miyagi's shop and steal his entire stock of bonsai trees.
+Accompanied by Silver's goons Dennis and Snake, Barnes harasses Daniel and Jessica by forcing him to sign up for the All-Valley, which he continuously refuses.
+The henchmen wreck Miyagi's shop and steal his entire stock of bonsai trees, leaving an All-Valley tournament application hanging in its place.
 Daniel decides to dig up and sell a valuable bonsai, which Miyagi brought from Okinawa, in order to replace the missing trees.
 Abruptly, Barnes appears and forces Daniel to sign up for the tournament by trapping him and Jessica at the bottom of a cliff, while also damaging the bonsai.
 Daniel accepts Silver's offer to train him for the All-Valley, after Miyagi refuses to do so on principle.